 Patients frequently report improved mental clarity as one of the first changes they notice on a peptide protocol — sometimes before they see physical changes.

 Yes.
 Thymosin Alpha-1 is the primary immune-modulating peptide, enhancing T-cell function and supporting your body’s ability to identify and respond to infections and abnormal cells.
-BPC-157 also contributes to immune health indirectly by reducing systemic inflammation and supporting gut integrity — where approximately 70% of your immune system resides.
+Peptide therapy also contributes to immune health indirectly by reducing systemic inflammation and supporting gut integrity — where approximately 70% of your immune system resides.

 Immune-focused peptide protocols at Balanced are typically prescribed for patients with recurring infections, chronic immune challenges, or those pursuing comprehensive longevity plans where immune optimization is one component of a broader strategy.